Aeris111/CS_song/README.md

     > e.g. S10-1 represent the song which is the first place in 2010
 - remove symbols represent to repeated line

+### Columns

+word count: to count the words in that sentence

+Total word count: to know how many words in that song English exist in sentences: Through the formula (=checkFormat()), we can know if there is English word in the sentence

+English word no. : Through the formula (=countEnglishWords()), we can know how many English words in the sentence

+Total English word count: Through the formula (sum()), we can know the total English words used in that song

+English % in sentence: Through the formula (IF()), we can know that the percentage of the English words used in that sentence

+English % in whole song: Through the formulation (IF()), we can know that the percentage of the English words used in that song

+Spoken exist in sentence: Through the formula (checkFormat2()), we can know that if there is spoken words(Cantonese) in that sentence

+Spoken word no. : Through the formula(countTextInsideDoubleBraces(), we can know how many spoken words(Cantonese) in that sentence

+Total Spoken word count: Through the formula(sum()), we can know the total spoken words(Cantonese) in that song

+Spoke % in sentence: Through the formula(if()), we can know the percentage of using spoken words(Cantonese) in that sentence

+Spoke % in whole: Through the formula(if()), we can know the percentage of using spoken words(Cantonese) in the whole song

+Putonghua exist in sentence: Through the formula(checkFormat3(F2)), we can know if  Putonghua exists in the sentence

 ### Metadata list

 - singer name, lyricist name